NeoDyln/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - Simple answer here is I didn't know about this until I read the man.
 If it's not on the man page, check the help page using `command --help`

+### Task 12: 11-directories_permissions
+- Description:
+	- Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+	- Regular files should not be changed.
+- Here I first thought of finding a way to list just the sub-directories then from that result, pass in the `chmod` to add executable permissions hence I settled on a combo of `ls` and `chmod`